Aladin (film)

 Aladin is a 2009 Indian Hindi-language fantasy action comedy film directed by Sujoy Ghosh.
-The film stars Amitabh Bachchan, Sanjay Dutt, Riteish Deshmukh and Jacqueline Fernandez (in her film debut).

-The film performed poorly at the box office.
+The film stars Amitabh Bachchan, Sanjay Dutt, Riteish Deshmukh (as the title character) and Jacqueline Fernandez (in her film debut).
+The film was an adaptation of the Marathi play Pati Sagle Uchapati which itself is based on Right Bed, Wrong Husband written by Neil Schaffner and Caroline Shaffner.

 Plot

 The film opens with the family of archeologist Arun Chatterjee, who lives with his wife, Riya, and their baby son, Aladin.
-When out on a holiday, Arun is attacked by a gang searching for a magic lamp, which Chatterjee has found, but has hidden somewhere.
+When out on a holiday, Arun is attacked by a gang searching for a magic lamp, which Arun has found, but has hidden somewhere.
 Arun and Riya Chatterjee are murdered; Aladin is raised by his grandfather.
 After his granddad's death, a now grown-up Aladin Chatterjee (Ritesh Deshmukh) lives in the fictional city of Khwaish (wish).
 He is lonely, and Kasim (Sahil Khan) and his gang members have bullied Aladin since his childhood.
 His life changes when Jasmine (Jacqueline Fernandez) enters the city, and Aladin immediately falls for her.

-Jasmine arranges a birthday party for Aladin, and as a present, Kasim gives Aladin a magic lamp for his birthday to embarrass him in front of Jasmine.
+Kasim arranges a birthday party for Aladin, and as a present, Jasmine gives Aladin a magic lamp for his birthday because Kasim said that Aladin loves lamps to embarrass him in front of Jasmine.
 However, this lamp turns out to be the magic lamp that the murderers of Aladin's parents were trying to find.
 Aladin rubs the lamp and releases the genie, Genius (Amitabh Bachchan).
 Desperate to grant him three wishes so that his contract with the magic lamp can end, the rock-star Genius suddenly makes Aladin's life very interesting but chaotic.
 Aladin does not want to make any wish, but Genius enters Aladin's dreams and finds out what he wants, getting his sleeping mind to make a wish: to make Jasmine fall in love with him.
 When he wakes up, he does not like what Genius has done and uses his second wish to turn Jasmine into normal.
 His third wish is for Genius to help him woo Jasmine without using magic to make it happen.
 Genius does his best, but magic is really his strong suit.
-Still, as a result of Genius's help/interference, Aladin stands up to Kasim and starts a relationship with Jasmine, and Genius teaches Kasim a lesson.
+Still, with Genius's help, Aladin stands up to Kasim and starts a relationship with Jasmine, and Genius teaches Kasim a lesson.
 Aladin's future looks perfect, until the real threat looms on the horizon - the ex-genie, Ringmaster (Sanjay Dutt).